 The Mafia: Main enemies in two of the game's arcs.

 Magikarp Power: Peco.
 He starts out at Level 1 with no skills or stats to speak of, but has a very high stat growth, and by this point in the game there are plenty of Masters he can train under to customize his growth the way you want it.
-He also shares the highest Reprisal rate in the game with one of Ryu's dragon forms and posesses innate HP regeneration, both of which you can easily take advantage of to make him into a designated Mighty Glacier.
+He also shares the highest Reprisal rate in the game with one of Ryu's dragon forms and posesses innate HP regeneration, both of which you can easily take advantage of.

 Mana Potion: One item reduces AP costs when equipped, and using the Transfer skill on yourself restores MP.